Motivation Is an Unreliable Input

 Common Errors

-- Consuming motivational media
+- Consuming motivational media.

-- Waiting for the “right moment”
+- Waiting for the “right moment.”

-- Interpreting resistance as information
+- Interpreting resistance as a signal to stop.

 Enforcement Rule